cshlok/Hmsminiapp/ERROR_TRACKING.md

 12. Converting ServiceForm component from React Native to Material-UI
 13. Converting AddEditCategoryScreen.tsx from React Native to Material-UI
 14. Converting CategoryForm component from React Native to Material-UI
+15. Converting QuoteListScreen.tsx from React Native to Material-UI
+16. Converting QuoteCard component from React Native to Material-UI
+17. Fixing missing properties in IPatient interface

-The remaining work focuses on converting quote screens and addressing general type issues throughout the codebase.
+The remaining work focuses on addressing general type issues throughout the codebase.